-Figure 3 displays the expansionary effects of a 10 bps decrease in the monetary policy rate of the economy.
+Figure 6 displays the expansionary effects of a 10 bps decrease in the monetary policy rate on the economy.
 This shock implies lower loan and effective borrowing rates.
-Consequently, mortgage

-Note: Time, measured in guarters, is on the horizontal axis.
-All variables are measured in % deviations from steady state, except inflation and the interest rates which are measured in annualized deviations from steady state. loans increase as along with overall mortgage debt stock, leading to an increase in the debt-to-GDP and debt-to-income ratios (except under the scenario with LTV ratio alone).
+Consequently, mortgage loans increase along with overall mortgage debt stock, leading to an increase in the debt-to-GDP and debt-to-income ratios (except under the scenario with LTV ratio alone).
 The increase in mortgage loans supplied by banks positively impacts housing demand thereby increasing house prices.
 The rise in the house value generates an upswing of output and consumption.
 As the collateral constraint is binding with the LTV policy, the increase in mortgage loans is exacerbated following the increase in house value.
-Inflation increases following the decline in the policy rate and subsequently due to the increase in total consumption.
+The inflation rate goes up following the decline in the policy rate and subsequently due to the increase in total consumption.
 Bank capital increases as a consequence of higher profits stemming from an upswing of economic activity and housing loans.

-Comparing the impulse responses under different policy scenarios helps to provide some underlying economic intuition for the results discussed so far.

-Figure 3 contrasts the optimal single ratio with the optimal twoinstrument policy regime.
+Comparing the impulse responses under different policy scenarios provides some underlying economic intuitions for the results discussed so far.
+Figure 6 contrasts the optimal single ratio with the optimal two-instrument policy regime.
 As previously mentioned, mortgage credit flow is smoother under the single LTV policy case than the optimal two-instrument scenario.
-Therefore, debt-to-GDP and debt-to-income are decreasing in the wake of the expansionary interest rate shock under the former while they go up in the latter where loans are more volatile and increase more.
+Therefore, debt-to -GDP and debt-to-income are decreasing in the wake of the expansionary interest rate shock under the former while they go up in the latter where loans are more volatile and increase more.
 This channel affects all other variables in the economy.
 Indeed, house prices increase less in the case of the single LTV ratio scenario than in the case of the two-instrument scenario.
+Output and consumption have hump-shape patterns.
 Output increases more in the two-instrument policy compared to the single policy case.
-This is explained by agents' consumption pattern, which is subdued under the single policy regime due to a stronger mortgage loan restriction implied by a tight LTV ratio.
+This is explained by consumption pattern, which is subdued in the single policy regime due to a stronger mortgage loan restriction implied by a tight LTV ratio.

-Overall, the differences between using LTV ratio alone and the twoinstrument policy combination stem from the higher amount and volatility of loans in the latter policy scenario.
-As the optimal policy rules are not overly strict, Figure 3 shows that the paths of variables under that time varying policy scenario are close to those of the case of two-static ratios with the exception of the more stabilized mortgage credit, debt-to-GDP, debt-toincome and house prices under the time-varying policy rules scenario.
+Overall, the differences between using LTV ratio alone and the two-instrument policy combination stem from the higher amount and volatility of loans in the latter policy scenario.
+As the optimal policy rules are not overly strict (i.e., non-aggressive coefficients for rules), Figure 6 shows that the paths of variables under that policy scenario are close to those of the case of two-static ratios with the exception of the more stabilized mortgage credit, debt-to-GDP, debt-to-income and house prices under the policy rules scenario.